 Probiotics ∙∙∙ This is the kind we started using with my daughter (my second colic baby, my third child) when she was about 6-weeks-old.
 It was recommended to us by a pediatrician.
 We noticed a slight improvement in her symptoms.
 Nothing significant, but really any improvement is helpful.
 A lot of people swear by probiotics and the effect they have on reducing colic symptoms.
 This is a high-quality probiotic brand that comes highly recommended.
 Here is a more affordable one.
 If you are a breastfeeding mom, it can be helpful for you to take probiotics as well.
 According to Science of Mom, there was a study that “found that colic improved in a dramatic 95% of babies given Lactobacillus reuteri once per day for 1 month“.
 This study is enough to make infant probiotics it worth a try!

-Massage ∙∙∙ Infant massage helped our daughter sometimes.
+Massage ∙∙∙ Infant massage helped our daughter sometimes, for short periods of time.
 Research infant massage, or try finding a class.
 Among other infant massage techniques, with baby laying on her back, gently pedal her legs to help release gas.

 What Didn’t Seem to Help Us, But Helps Many Others

 Gripe Water ∙∙∙ These drops supposedly help alleviate the discomfort often associated with colic.
 We didn’t notice a difference, but a lot of people do!